The Montgomery Bus Boycott: Drawings by Harvey Dinnerstein and Burton Silverman

 ORGANIZER & SPONSORS

 This exhibition of approximately 30 drawings is organized by and drawn from the collection of the Delaware Art Museum.
 Support provided by the Edgar A. Thronson Foundation Illustration Exhibition Fund.
-Additional support provided, in part, by a grant from the Delaware Division of the Arts, a state agency in partnership with the National Endowment for the Arts.
+Sponsored by WSFS Bank, Bank of America, and DuPont.
+Additional support is provided, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
 The Division promotes Delaware arts events on www.DelawareScene.com.